 During Physical Education lessons in Year 3 students are encouraged to develop their creative imagination in physical activity.
 They learn new skills, find out how to move in different ways and link them to actions in a variety of activities.
 They develop an understanding of greater tactical and technical understanding of how to succeed in different sports and learn how to evaluate and recognise success.
 Activities in Year 5 focus specifically on more complex activities and skills.
 Students develop the knowledge, skills and understanding through dance, games, gymnastics, athletics and learning to swim.

-In the Secondary P.E. curriculum students experience a wide range of 12 activities over an academic year.
+In the Secondary P.E. curriculum students experience a wide range of activities over an academic year.
+Here are some examples -

 - Dance and Movement